News Gathering on September 11

 At 9:18, CNN confirmed an Associated Press report that the FBI was investigating a possible plane hijacking in connection with the WTC crashes5.
 They heard from a CNN correspondent in Washington about a conversation she had with an FBI official confirming the investigation.
 This was the first official acknowledgment that the WTC crashes may have been terrorism.

 I don’t know whether this news was what prompted Ed Ballinger to begin warning other United flights of hijacking, but I think that it’s likely.
 In crises, outcomes often hinge on initiative taken by low-level personnel, who are fearful of over-reacting.
-CNN’s report of the FBI investigation was a pivotal moment of the day.
+CNN’s report of the FBI investigation was a pivotal moment of the day, as it allowed decision makers to act as though the crashes were terrorism, without fear of later being perceived as having over-reacted.

-News of the Pentagon crash was slower to come
+Pictures of the Pentagon fire were slower to come

 Given that the FAA’s national operations manager made the decision to ground all planes when he saw the Pentagon fire on CNN, the speed with which CNN brought those images could have had operational implications had Flight 93’s attack not been foiled by passengers.